rdvdijk/lame/README.md

 ### Decoding

-See `spec/integration/decoding_spec.rb` for an example how to encode a WAV file to an MP3 file.
+See `spec/integration/decoding_spec.rb` for an example how to decode an MP3 file to an WAV file.

 ### Development